 For this classic Turkish eggs recipe, you need to poach eggs.
 While some might think of it as a hefty task, it's actually very easy to poach eggs.
 Here is a step-by-step tutorial:

 - Bring some water to a simmer in a large pot or a deep pan with a wide mouth.

 - Break the eggs in separated small bowls.

-- Put the eggs into the simmering water and with a spoon, help the whites to come together with the eggs.
+- Using a large spoon, create a vortex in the water.
+Put the eggs into the simmering water.
+Help the whites merge together with the eggs using a spoon.
 It's okay if some parts of the whites separate.

-- Cook for three minutes and take the eggs out using a slotted spoon and place them on a kitchen paper towel to dry.
+- Cook for 3 minutes and take the eggs out using a slotted spoon and place them on a kitchen paper towel to dry.

-Once the eggs are poached and are cooling, make the yogurt sauce by mixing the yogurt with chopped fresh or dried dill and minced garlic.
-Season with salt and pepper and spread it in a shallow bowl or a plate.
+- Make the yogurt garlic sauce: Mix the yogurt with chopped fresh dill and minced garlic.
+Season with salt and pepper and spread it in the serving bowls or plates for each person.

-Melt butter in a small sauce pan and add Aleppo pepper to it.
+- Make the spicy butter sauce and assemble: Melt the butter in a small sauce pan and add the pul biber to it.
 Lower the heat and stir slowly until the butter has become dark orange.
-Place the poached eggs on the yogurt sauce and top with the sauce.
+Place the poached eggs on the yogurt sauce and top with the melted butter.

 Cilbir (Turkish Eggs)